BeAllAround/cy_split/README.md

-# cy_split - reimplementation of built-in Python split function
+# cy_split - reimplementation of built-in Python split function in C,Cython

 to build, run the test and draw the graph: